IGNITION BALLAST RESISTOR AND/OR CONDENSOR/CAPACITOR

 FOREWORD

-I have now run across three instances of a bad condenser or ballast resistor in Morgans up to the point their ignitition systems began to use coil packs (circa 1996-2002 from a faulty memory).
+I have now run across three instances of a bad capacitor or ballast resistor in Morgans up to the point their ignitition systems began to use coil packs (circa 1996-2002 from a faulty memory).
 If I am noticing that fault cropping up..it is the time for an article.
 It is very difficult to diagnose.
 The symtoms are varied:

 1. The car can run for 20 minutes or so, but then stalls, Only restarting after a rest. if you are lucky This is because the coil is overheated and its internal oil is boiling.